 Florida is one of 12 states requiring a minimum of no-fault and Personal Injury Protection or PIP insurance.
 No-fault and PIP insurance mandate that if you’re injured in a car accident that you receive compensation for your injuries no matter who’s fault the accident was.
 In these cases, most times you won’t likely go to court unless your injuries involve great property damage, injury, and suffering.

-However minor or severe your car accident was, you must document what happened.
+No matter how severe your car accident was or if a ticket was issued at the scene, you must document what happened.
 Take pictures, write everything down.
 The more time that elapses, the less reliable your memory will be which can affect the settlement of your case.
 Even if you aren’t seeking damages outside of the usual no-fault, PIP insurance benefits, consulting a lawyer can help you through the filing process, keep you organized, and keep you privy to deadlines that you may not otherwise have known or understood.

 The Two Major Claim Filing Deadlines